We are seeking a Commercial, Rights and Business Affairs Manager and this is a maternity cover role (approx 12 months) based in London.

 This will include drafting, negotiating and advising on complex technology, research, licensing and distribution agreements with a variety of organisations, as well as managing risk.

-Contract type: 12 month fixed term contract
+Contract type: approximately 12 month attachment/fixed term contract

 We’re happy to discuss flexible working.
 Please indicate your choice under the flexible working question in the application.
 There is no obligation to raise this at the application stage but if you wish to do so, you are welcome to.
 Flexible working will be part of the discussion at offer stage.